Antipope Honorius II: Appointment to papacy

 Twenty-eight days after Alexander II's election an assembly of German and Lombard bishops and notables opposed to the reform movement was brought together at Basel by the Empress Agnes as regent for her son, King Henry IV (1056-1105), and was presided over by the Imperial Chancellor Wibert.
 The council annulled the electoral decree of Nicholas II, and excommunicated Anselm of Lucca.
-It was argued in the ensuing pamphlet war that a pope whose jurisdiction is universal should be elected not only by the Roman people but also by the Roman emperor.
+It was argued in the ensuing pamphlet that a pope whose jurisdiction is universal should be elected not only by the Roman people but also by the Roman emperor.
 With the assent of the assembly, on 28 October 1061 Henry appointed the bishop of Parma, Cadalus, as pope.
 He had been principally recommended to the German court by Bishop Dionysius of Piacenza and Bishop Gregory of Vercelli.
 He assumed the name of Honorius II.

 In 1061, after his return from Rome, Pope Honorius II celebrated a diocesan synod in Parma.

-In at the beginning of 1062, with the support of the Empress and the nobles, Honorius II and his forces marched towards Rome to claim the papal seat by force.
+In the beginning of 1062, with the support of the Empress and the nobles, Honorius II and his forces marched towards Rome to claim the papal seat by force.
 Bishop Benzo of Alba helped his cause as imperial envoy to Rome.
 The army had advanced as far as Sutri by 25 March.
 On 14 April a brief but bloody conflict took place near Rome, just north of the Castel Sant'Angelo in the "prato Neronis" (prata S. Petri).
 The forces of Alexander II were defeated, and Honorius II took possession of the Leonine city and the precincts of St. Peter's Basilica.
 He did not enter the city of Rome, however, and did not hold his gains for long.
 A few days later, on the approach of the Duke of Lorraine, he withdrew to the fortress of Flajanum.

 Honorius II was recognized as pope by the envoys of the eastern Emperor, Constantine X Doukas.
 They were in Italy to put together an alliance against the Normans and Alexander II, as part of the emperor's plan to reclaim Calabria for the empire.
 They had already been treating with the Romans and with the imperial legate Benizo, hoping to include the German emperor in the enterprise.

 Duke Godfrey of Tuscany and Spoleto arrived at the Milvian Bridge, a few miles north of the north gate of Rome in May 1062, thereby frustrating the efforts of the imperial agents.
 He induced both rivals to submit the decision about their legitimacy to the King's decision.
 Honorius II withdrew to Parma and Alexander II returned to his see in Lucca, pending Godfrey's mediation with the German court and the advisers of the young German king, Henry IV.